GRHayL/GRHayL/README.md

 This code does *not* depend on the Einstein Toolkit or Cactus framework, though this repository is currently being tested within that infrastructure.
-All functions except the included con2prim_test.cc have no references to Cactus parameters or header files.
+All functions except the included C2P_test_suite.c have no references to Cactus parameters or header files.

+The test code provides a clean example of how to use the library's functions.
+After the initial randomized data is set up and copies of the original primitives are set, the remaining code is the C2P routine in its entirety.